 I read books because first I simply loved reading.
 Second, I probably wanted to escape from my dim silent house without Mom.
 I was looking for the light that warmed and guided me.
-Moreover, some adults around me praised me when they saw me reading a book looking difficult to my age.
-It was very important for me because I wanted to please my mother.
-I loved my parents and their restaurant and knew my parents worked so hard for us.
+Moreover, some adults around me praised me when they saw me reading a book looking difficult for my age.
+It was very important for me because I wanted to please my mother, loved my parents and their restaurant, and knew my parents worked so hard for us.
 My mother always looked exhausted although she knew children needs education and Mother.
 I might have thought that I had to prove that what my parents did was correct and respectable and simultaneously tried to convince myself I was fortunate in a different way from my friends.
-I wanted to reassure my mother that I did good and enjoyed the time while she was not physically next to me.
+I wanted to reassure my mother that I did well and enjoyed the time while she was not physically next to me.

-Was the lonely girl unhappy?
-I say “No” because she had good luck as she wished.
-She had grandparents who longed for her summer and winter vacations in Nagasaki prefecture 749km (approx. 465 miles) away from Osaka.
-She was innocently a child there.
-There too, her grandfather brought her to a rental library near his office and she traveled with The Three Masketeers or sat in the carriage to Sunnybrook Farm, sprawling on the floor of the cool corridor next to the garden of which her grandpa was proud in summer and in front of the fire in the living room in winter.
-To her mother’s credit, she is a good cook too.
-She was stuck in the kitchen and covered the table with various dishes when she had a time.
-On Sundays, the girl’s young parents often took a short trip with their children to a mountain, a famous temple, or a new restaurant.
-They dropped by the largest bookstore in the city at the end of their outing.
-Her parents seldom bought her a toy.
-But, they said to her “Tell us anytime if you want a book.
+My grandparents who had longed for my visit always held my hand during the summer and winter vacations in Nagasaki prefecture 749km (approx. 465 miles) away from Osaka.
+I read books there too, filled with the warm light they produced.
+They brought me to a rental library near my grandfather’s office.
+I traveled with The Three Masketeers or sat in the carriage to Sunnybrook Farm, sprawling on the floor of the cool corridor next to the garden of which my grandpa was proud in summer and in front of the fire in the living room in winter.
+To my parents’ credit, on Sundays, my mother was stuck in the kitchen and covered the table with various dishes while my father told us some short stories he had tried hard to create.
+We sometimes dropped by the largest bookstore in the city.
+They seldom bought me a toy, but said to me “Tell us anytime if you want a book.
 We’ll buy you it.”

 Recently, I have been reading writings in English facing an uphill battle against vocabulary in order to study English.
-I like the book review in Wall Street Journal and Popular Mechanics.
+I like Popular Mechanics and the book review in Wall Street Journal.
 I read “Lost in Yonkers” in this winter vacation.
 I have a pile of books I have not read or half-finished next to my bed.
-And, I am writing by using all the words I have read.
+I am writing by using all the words I have read.
 I am obsessed with puns, similes, and metaphors to entertain people around me.
 I would like to go back to work in Japan after I study what writing is and what English is in the United States.
 I might work as a patent translator again or might be able to think of a new language service, being guided by the beacon of literacy.

 Reflection